Movements for the United States annexation of Canada: Stance of Canadian officials

 Canadian officials have widely condemned Trump's proposals at both provincial and federal levels.
 As Trump's comments progressed, the stance of Canadian officials changed from viewing the U.S. President's proposal as satirical to viewing it as a legitimate threat.
 Prime Minister Justin Trudeau stated publicly that he was against the proposal of Canada joining the United States, stating, "There isn't a snowball's chance in hell".
 Conservative Party leader Pierre Poilievre stated that Canada would never become the 51st state.
-On February 7, 2025, Trudeau was caught on a hot mic moment where he acknowledged the possibility as "a real thing".
+On February 7, 2025, Trudeau was caught on a hot mic moment where he acknowledged the threat as "a real thing".
 In the closed-door meeting, a source stated that Trudeau labelled Trump's moves as originating from an interest in gaining access to Canada's critical mineral resources.

 Jagmeet Singh, leader of the NDP, stated he saw the threat as real and called for strong action in response.
 "I want dollar-for-dollar retaliatory tariffs in place urgently, a 100 per cent tariff on Elon Musk's Teslas, and changes to procurement so Canada buys Canadian-made steel and aluminum for Canadian construction and manufacturing – protecting good, Canadian jobs...
 We will not let Trump – or anyone – threaten our values, economy or sovereignty."
 Elizabeth May, leader of the Green Party, hit back at the proposals from Trump at length, stating the comments were "never funny".
 May highlighted that Canada and the U.S. are very different, with Canada being a constitutional monarchy with a king as head of state, compared with America's republican system with a president.
 May also jokingly invited three U.S. states to join Canada.

 Canada's head of state, Charles III, and his representative, Mary Simon, the Governor General of Canada, have not commented on Trump's proposals, due to the non-partisan role they play in the Canadian political system.
 A spokesperson for Buckingham Palace stated that Trump's annexation threats are "not something we would comment on".
 Experts have said, however, that if the situation with the United States continues, the Canadian government could ask the King to get involved in a limited capacity, such as by visiting Canada.

 King Charles III and Queen Camilla visited Canada on May 26 and 27, 2025, with the King giving the Throne Speech to mark the opening of the 45th Canadian Parliament.
 The visit was intended as an affirmation of the country's sovereignty, underscored by remarks made by Prime Minister Mark Carney.
+In September 2026, Carney stated he and his administration had carefully examined the possibility of US military action against Canada and prepared accordingly.